 No, they’re not.

-There are a number of different types of gap insurance, depending on what you need.
+There are several different types of GAP insurance, depending on what you need.

-Then there’s ‘back to invoice’ insurance policies, which pay the difference between what your insurance company pays out and either the original amount you paid, or the amount you owe a finance company.
+Then there are ‘back to invoice’ insurance policies, which pay the difference between what your insurance company pays out and either the original amount you paid or the amount you owe a finance company.